nestybox/sysbox/README.md

     *   Locks the container's initial mounts, and more.

-*   **Enables containers to act as VMs**:
+*   **Enables containers to run same workloads as VMs**:

-    *   With Sysbox, containers can run systemd, Docker, Kubernetes, K3s, buildx, legacy apps, and more seamlessly & securely.
+    *   With Sysbox, containers can run system-level software such as systemd, Docker, Kubernetes, K3s, buildx, legacy apps, and more seamlessly & securely.

+    *   This software can run inside Sysbox containers without modification and without using special versions of the software (e.g., rootless variants).

     *   No privileged containers, no complex images, no tricky entrypoints, no special volume mounts, etc.